haskell/cabal/Cabal/doc/developing-packages.rst

     Cabal can make sure that specified programs are built and on the ``PATH`` before building the component in question.
     It will always do so for internal dependencies, and also do so for external dependencies when using Nix-style local builds.

+    :pkg-field:`build-tool-depends` was added in Cabal 2.0, and it will be ignored (with a warning) with old versions of Cabal.
+See :pkg-field:`build-tools` for more information about backwards
+    compatibility.

 .. pkg-field:: build-tools: program list
    :deprecated:

-    Deprecated in favor of :pkg-field:`build-tool-depends`.
+    Deprecated in favor of :pkg-field:`build-tool-depends`, but see below for backwards compatibility information.

     A list of Haskell programs needed to build this component.
     Each may be followed by an optional version bound.